Alcohol & Other Drug Resources

 BASICS (Brief Alcohol Screening Intervention for College Students)

 BASICS is a two-session intervention program that provides alcohol education and harm reduction techniques through motivational interviewing.
-Students are referred to the Assistant Director, Alcohol and Other Drug Programming through emergency incident reports, the Office of Student Conduct, Residential Life, Mental Health Services, or the WashU Cares Team.
+Students are referred to the Alcohol and Other Drug Health Educator through emergency incident reports, the Office of Student Conduct, Residential Life, the Center for Counseling and Psychological Services, or the WashU Cares Team.
 The students referred to BASICS may have already experienced negative consequences related to their alcohol use.
 This intervention is provided to students for free and includes a brief assessment of their current drinking habits.
-The student does the assessment online using the Alcohol eCHECKUP TO GO product and reviews it in person with the Assistant Director.
-Based on the outcomes of the two-session intervention, if the student shows signs of addiction or a more serious mental health concern, the Assistant Director will provide a referral to both campus and community resources.
+In advance of the meeting, students complete the College Behavior Profile so the results can be reviewed with the Health Educator.
+Based on the outcomes of the two-session intervention, if the student shows signs of addiction or a more serious mental health concern, the Health Educator will provide a referral to both campus and community resources.
 These typically include community AA meetings, campus/community Mental Health providers, and/or intensive outpatient treatment or inpatient treatment facilities.

 Prescription Drug Safe-Disposal Box